akononovicius/physRisk-content-repository/pages/students.md

 "Modeling Stock Return in Financial Markets".
 A related term paper was prepared during the autumn of 2008.
 The student was supervised by Vygintas Gontis.
+* During **the summer of 2007** Aleksejus Kononovičius, second year student at Vilnius University Faculty of Physics, has completed internship "Modeling of word statistics in literature as well as modeling of trading activity in financial markets".
+Internship was supervised by Vygintas Gontis.
+Internship was supported by [Research Council of Lithuania](http://www.lmt.lt).